-Building a Free Lease Agreement Online Part 1: The Parties, Date and Basics
+Building a Lease Agreement Online: The Basics

-It’s OK to add a few other terms or specifications if they are helpful, but the first paragraph shouldn’t be bogged down with fine print – that comes later.
-The first paragraph should serve to quickly tell someone reading it (the tenant, a judge later in court, etc.) the basics of what this is about.
+It’s OK to add a few other terms or specifications if they are helpful, but the first paragraph shouldn’t be bogged down with fine print, which comes later.
+The first paragraph should serve to quickly tell someone reading it (the tenant, a judge later in court, etc.) the basics of what this document is about.

-If three competent adults are going to be living in the rental, you probably don’t want to let just one or two sign the lease.
-You want them all.
+If three competent adults live in the rental, you probably don’t want to let just one or two sign the lease.
+You want them all to sign the document.
 If three roommates share a place but only one signs the lease, the other two are likely to eventually figure out they may be able to leave that person holding the bag.
-They will want to whine the others aren’t paying “their share” and skip out.
+They will want to whine that the others aren’t paying “their share” and skip out.
 Hold them all responsible.
 I’ll discuss “joint and several” more in another post, but I like to make it clear in the first paragraph as well that all parties on the leasing side are jointly and severally responsible for payment and damages.
-That means as far as you are concerned there aren’t “shares” (they can work that out among themselves, but it’s not your concern).
+That means, as far as you are concerned, there aren’t “shares” (they can work that out among themselves, but it’s not your concern).
 You can collect what’s due from any or all of them in any amount.

 Basics of What’s Happening

 Often “consideration” is talked about in terms of contracts.
 Consideration is required for a contract to be valid, but it’s just defining what each party is giving to the deal.
-You don’t have to state something like “consideration is”; in a lease the consideration you’re giving is possession of the rental, and the tenants’ consideration is whatever they are giving you (usually money, of course, but if you agree to take pigs or cows that’s still valid consideration), you just want to make sure the consideration is clearly spelled out.
-That includes making sure the unit or property being leased is clearly identified, at least by address.
-All the terms of the consideration aren’t necessary in the first paragraph, especially if they are complicated, but putting the address being leased in the first paragraph is a good idea.
+You don’t have to state something like “consideration is”; in a lease, the consideration you’re giving is possession of the rental, and the tenants’ consideration is whatever they are giving you (usually money, of course, but if you agree to take pigs or cows that’s still valid consideration), you just want to make sure the consideration is clearly spelled out.
+That includes making sure the unit or property being leased is clearly identified, at least by its address.
+All the terms of the consideration aren’t necessary for the first paragraph, especially if they are complicated, but putting the address leased in the first paragraph is a good idea.

 This agreement made effective *DATE* is between *YOU OR YOUR LLC ETC.* (hereinafter called Lessor), his/her heirs or assigns, and *NAME OF TENANT(S)* (hereinafter called Lessee, “Lessee” defined as all persons entering into this Agreement with Lessor).
-All persons comprising Lessee, including any co-signors, guarantors and sureties, are jointly and severally liable for obligations arising herein.
+All persons comprising Lessee, including any co-signors, guarantors, and sureties, are jointly and severally liable for obligations arising herein.

 And there you have it.
 You’re off to a good start.